Svogg/xakaton/backend/README.md

 ## RUSSPASS HACKATHON

-This solution used technologies such as: FastApi, PostgreSQL, Sklearn, Pandas.
+The backend part of the application is made using technologies such as: FastApi, PostgreSQL, Sklearn, Pandas.
 The latter were used to implement a collaborative recommendation system for users.

 ### Set Up the app